-Vicky is passionate about health and the body, and helps clients resolve injury and re-balance after times of stress and ill-health.
+Vicky is passionate about health and wellbeing, and helps clients resolve injury and restore balance.

 She is a natural mover and has had an affinity with dance & movement throughout her life.
-She has a detailed background in studying martial arts, yoga, physical theatre & aerial dance and interweaves this knowledge to support clients along their path to recovery.
+With a background in martial arts, yoga, physical theatre & aerial dance, she interweaves her knowledge to support clients along their path to recovery.

-In 2001, she began training in martial arts and discovered a connection between the mind and the body.
-Supported by a practice in yoga, she studied “Ayurveda” (“Ayur” – life, “veda” – science) in India in 2006, which led to her work in Structural Integration (also known as Rolfing).
+In 2001, when training in martial arts, she discovered a connection between the mind and the body.
+Supported by a practice in yoga, she studied “Ayurveda” (“Ayur” – life, “veda” – science) in India in 2006, which lies as the foundation of her studies over the past 15 years.

 Due to its gentle and non-invasive approach, Vicky provides Craniosacral Therapy for the charity Paul’s Cancer Support Centre supporting patients through their journey with cancer.

-In 2017, she joined the teaching team at The Craniosacral Therapy Education Trust, assisting the 2-year practitioner training.
+In 2017, she joined the teaching team at The Craniosacral Therapy Education Trust, tutoring on the 2-year practitioner training.

 Alongside, Vicky is fascinated by the essence of human movement & its connection to health.
 She is involved in inter-disciplinary movement research across physical theatre, mask theatre, somatic movement, evolutionary biology & anatomy.
 From her background in Lecoq-based physical theatre, she is founder of Making Faces Theatre, a theatre company which brings together science, theatre and mask to study embodied movement in research & education.